...Highlights: whale sharks, shark action, dolphins, turtles, great macro life/marine diversity...

 ...Diving environment: healthy reefs, wrecks, walls, drift dives, caverns, beginner and advanced divers...

 Honduras is a central American country bordered by Guatemala, El Salvador and Nicaragua.
-The country has a Pacific coast to the south and a Caribbean coast to the north.
-The Bay Islands of Honduras are home to the best scuba diving (mainly Utila, Roatan, Guanaja and Cayos Cochinos) in the country, and they are located at most 48 kms off the Caribbean coast.
-You can see the best of them all on a 1 week liveaboard diving cruise.
+The country has a Pacific coastline to the south and a Caribbean coast to the north.
+The Bay Islands of Honduras are home to the best scuba diving in the country (mainly Utila, Roatan, Guanaja and Cayos Cochinos), and they are located at most 48 km off the Caribbean coastline.
+You can enjoy the best of them all on a 1 week Roatan liveaboard diving cruise.

-The region is part of the MesoAmerican Barrier Reef, the world's second largest barrier reef.
-The Bay Islands encompass 8 islands and 53 small cays with countless white sand beaches and have the perfect laid-back tropical vacation vibe that attracts so many divers to Honduras.
+The region is part of the MesoAmerican Barrier Reef, the world's second largest barrier reef, that stretches down from Mexico's Yucatan Peninsula.
+The Bay Islands lie at the southern end of this reef and encompass 8 islands and 53 small cays with countless white sand beaches and exude the perfect laid-back tropical vacation vibe that attracts so many tourists and divers to Honduras.

-Roatan and Utila are beloved by scuba divers in particular, thanks to some impressive walls, spectacular wrecks, rich shallow reefs and fascinating macro diving.
-Larger creatures to encounter include whale sharks, bottlenose dolphins and Caribbean reef sharks.
+Roatan and Utila are beloved by scuba divers in particular, thanks to some impressive walls, spectacular wrecks, rich shallow reefs, excellent visibility, and fascinating macro diving.
+Larger creatures to encounter include whale sharks (especially from February through April), bottlenose dolphins and Caribbean reef sharks.
 Unusual smaller creatures abound in Honduras too, such as stargazers, longsnout seahorses, jawfish and spoon-nose eels.

 Roatan's seascape includes sheer coral-covered walls, fascinating wrecks, and caves and caverns galore.
 You will see giant sponges, sharks, turtles and innumerable smaller creatures when diving at Roatan.
 Even mighty whale sharks can be seen at various times throughout the year.